 - For optimum comfort, it is best to dress in layers, which enable quick adaptation to varying weather conditions.

-- Insulating layer, such as fleece.
+- Include an insulating layer, such as fleece.

 - Sunscreen and lip balm